alexch/codelikethis/public/projects/sriracha.md

 # Sriracha

 Huy Fong Foods makes a very popular hot sauce.
-In this project you will do your best to replicate its iconic label in HTML+CSS+SVG.
+In this project you will do your best to replicate its iconic label in HTML+CSS.

 ![sriracha label](https://fiu-assets-2-syitaetz61hl2sa.stackpathdns.com/static/use-media-items/35/34643/upto-700xauto/57dfdf20/siracha-squeeze-28oz.jpeg?resolution=0)